 The women’s-only overnight retreat is an opportunity for the members to learn more about their strengths, develop supportive relationships, and plan for a future that meaningfully contributes to all spheres of their lives.
 We are grateful to the generous donation of the Biondi Copeland Family Fund and the Main Campus Women’s Center who has helped fund this program in the past.

-Georgetown Women's Center DC campus opened in 1990 and has been celebrating, honoring and empowering our campus community since its inception.
-Women's Center offers a diverse selection of educational programs, volunteer opportunities, services and resources to engage the Georgetown campus in meaningful ways.
+Georgetown Women’s Center: The Washington, DC, campus Women’s Center opened in 1990 and has been celebrating, honoring, and empowering our campus community since its inception.
+The Women’s Center offers a diverse selection of educational programs, volunteer opportunities, services and resources to engage the Georgetown campus in meaningful ways.

-The Georgetown Women's Alliance Qatar (GWA-Q) rings together women and groups from across Georgetown University Qatar and beyond who share a commitment to fostering an environment in which women in our community learn, grow and thrive.
+Georgetown Women’s Alliance-Qatar (GWA-Q): GWA-Q brings together women and groups from across GU-Q and beyond who share a commitment to fostering an environment in which women in our community learn, grow and thrive.
 The GWA-Q facilitates sustained conversation, interaction and networking, aggregation and communication about events and programming, and leveraging of resources.
-Check out Georgetown Women's Alliance Qatar membership website to find out more and join!
+Check out Georgetown Women’s Alliance Qatar membership website to find out more and join!

-The Georgetown Women's Alliance DC (GWA) is GWA-Q sister on main campus with affiliates from groups that are part of diverse community whose goals include helping women develop personally and professionally and addressing gender justice.
+Georgetown Women’s Alliance (GWA): GWA is GWA-Q’s sister on the Washington, DC campus with affiliates from groups that are part of diverse community whose goals include helping women develop personally and professionally and addressing gender justice.
 They showcase their work, facilitate collaboration, and provide additional opportunities to grow as leaders in the communities.
-Check out Georgetown Women's Alliance membership website to find out more and join!
+Check out the Georgetown Women’s Alliance membership website to find out more and join!